icis4/yat/YAT/!-Doc.User/YAT Release Notes.txt

    > Issue with layouting when closing an MDI child (bug #399).
 - Serial COM port limitations of .NET Framework:
    > Support for ports named other than "COM..." isn't supported by .NET (feature request #101).
-   > Use of serial COM ports on disconnect, undock or hibernate without closing the port may lead
+   > Use of serial COM ports on disconnect, undock or hibernate without closing the port may result
-     to a deadlock.
-It happens due to a bug in the .NET 'SerialPort' class for which Microsoft has no plans fixing.
-To prevent this issue, refrain from disconnecting a device or undocking or hibernating while a port is open.
+     in the port no longer being usable.
+It happens due to a bug in the .NET 'SerialPort' class for which Microsoft only has vague plans fixing.
+To prevent the issue, refrain from disconnecting a device or undocking or hibernating while a port is open.
+In case the issue occurs, exiting YAT should be sufficient to force the .NET Runtime to terminate the buggy piece of code.
+If not, disconnecting the device or rebooting the computer should fix the issue.
 - The \!(PortSettings()) keyword is yet limited to serial COM ports (feature request #71).
 - USB Ser/HID only runs on Windows; use of 'LibUsb'/'LibUsbDotNet' and significant migration work of implementation and test environment would be needed to run it on unixoids (feature request #119).